dearestpankaj/dearestpankaj/README.md

 Here are a few projects I've worked on:

-- [Virgin Australia iOS App]([link](https://apps.apple.com/au/app/virgin-australia/id1060472593)): Brief description of the project and your role in it.
+- [Virgin Australia iOS App](https://apps.apple.com/au/app/virgin-australia/id1060472593): Virgin Australia is a leading airline operated in Australia.
+The mobile application allows users to book / view their trip and view latest offers on fares.
+Users can also see their upcoming and past trip details.